lunduniversity/lunduniversity.github.io/README.md

 Employees of Lund University can host open source pages here.
 If you want to contribute to the contents of [lunduniversity.github.io](https://lunduniversity.github.io) then open an issue [here](https://github.com/lunduniversity/lunduniversity.github.io/issues) to discuss your contribution and then make a pull request.

-By contributing you implicitly agree that your contributions are licensed under [LICENSE](https://github.com/lunduniversity/lunduniversity.github.io/blob/main/LICENSE) if not stated otherwise in contributed files.
+By contributing you implicitly agree that your contributions are licensed as [CC-BY-SA](https://github.com/lunduniversity/lunduniversity.github.io/blob/main/LICENSE) if not stated otherwise in contributed files.

 For more details on how to contribute, see: [CONTRIBUTING](https://github.com/lunduniversity/lunduniversity.github.io/blob/main/CONTRIBUTING.md)